-The Developer shall coordinate the design and installation of all utilities including TV cable, electrical servicing, telephone servicing, and gas servicing.
+The Developer shall coordinate the design and installation of all utilities to the specifications outlined in the Development Agreement.
 These utilities shall be installed within the road allowance in accordance with the typical cross section attached as Appendix "A" to this document.
 The Developer will be asked at times in the development process to provide confirmation from the utility companies that the appropriate arrangements have been made for installation and upon completion of said installation of the utilities, provide to the Municipality a notice of completion by said companies.